handmade success

 What you can and can’t claim

-This is worth spelling out clearly.
 You cannot say your CBD product treats, cures, or prevents any disease.
 No cancer claims.
 No Alzheimer’s claims.
 No “helps with epilepsy” claims (even though the only FDA-approved CBD drug is for epilepsy).
-That’s pharmaceutical territory, and making those claims as a consumer goods company puts you at significant legal risk.
+That’s pharmaceutical territory, and making those claims puts you at significant legal risk.

-What you can do is focus on general wellness: relaxation, stress support, sleep quality.
-Frame it in terms of how your customers feel, not diagnoses you’re treating.
+Focus on general wellness: relaxation, stress support, sleep quality.
+Frame it around how your customers feel, not diagnoses you’re treating.

 Lab testing